-Alien is rife with Darwinian undertones -including a violent form of reproduction and forced impregnation which is an ever-present danger, and that the new alien species is designed solely to endure -and to kill.
+Alien is rife with Darwinian undertones -including a violent form of reproduction and forced impregnation which is an ever-present danger, and a new alien species which is designed solely to endure all obstacles -and to kill.
 Human beings have little chance of overpowering the alien.
 Instead they must outsmart the creature.
-Trapped between vast emptiness of space, and facing a violent and frivolous death aboard their ship, where will the human beings go to survive?
+Trapped between the vast emptiness of space, and facing a violent and frivolous death aboard their ship, where will the humans go to survive?

 Alien is part of a growing trend of science fiction plots that are skeptical or perhaps even cynical about the modern scientific project.
-The hero, Ripley, is relatable because she wants to a destroy a dangerous new creature, rather than allow a company to study its uses as a potential weapon.
-She does not believe human scientists should have the capacity to handle such a dangerous and self-destructive power.
-In the age old debate between whether it is better for humans to possess knowledge regardless of consequences, Ripley is a pessimist (i.e. she is not an Enlightenment enthusiast).
+The hero, Ripley, is relatable because she wants to destroy a dangerous new creature, rather than allow a company to study its application as a potential weapon.
+She does not believe human scientists have the capacity to handle such a dangerous and self-destructive power.
+In the age-old debate between whether it is better for humans to possess knowledge regardless of consequences, Ripley is a pessimist (i.e. she is not an Enlightenment enthusiast).

-Alien remains an enduring film, one which all future science fiction and horror films should be compared to or contrasted with.
-It is impressive because it is a cerebral film – it makes the audience think and wonder about its haunting and mysterious themes.
+Alien remains a towering masterpiece, an enduring of the highest order, one which all future science fiction and horror films should be compared or contrasted with.
+Alien is impressive because it is a cerebral film –it forces the audience to think and wonder about its haunting and mysterious themes.

 I always liked how naturalistic the acting was in Alien, almost to the point of eccentricity, which along with the similar acting in Blade Runner gave me a very special respect for Ridley Scott.
 It proved even more than Star Wars how everything would change for actors and actresses of the science-fiction cinema.